-Designated Safeguarding Lead (DSL) Kirsty Fox Online Safety Lead (OSL if different from DSL) Vicki Sanderson and Laura Mitchinson Remote Education Lead (if different from DSL) Online Safety / Safeguarding Link Governor Ann Summers PSHE / RSHE lead Tracey Billington Network Manager / other technical support System IT (Filtering and Monitoring Net Sweeper)
+Designated Safeguarding Lead (DSL) Kirsty Fox Online Safety Lead (OSL if different from DSL) Vicki Sanderson and Laura Mitchinson Remote Education Lead (if different from DSL) Online Safety / Safeguarding Link Governor Ann Summers PSHE / RSHE lead Tracey Billington Network Manager / other technical support System IT (Filtering and Monitoring Net Network Manager / other technical support Sweeper)

 Approved by 1

-Name: Ann Summers
+Name: Mandy Kennedy

-Position: Safeguarding Trustee
+Position: Chair to the Trustees

-Signed: A. Summers
+Signed:

-Date: September 2023
+Date: TO BE APPROVED AT FGB September 2023

 Review date 2 : September 2024

-1The Governing Body are free to delegate approval of this document to a Committee of the Governing Body, an individual Governor, or the Head Teacher.
+$^{^{1}}$ The Governing Body are free to delegate approval of this document to a Committee of the Governing Body, an individual Governor, or the Head Teacher.

-$^{\rm 2}\mbox{Governors}$ free to determine review period.
+2 Governors free to determine review period.
 Recommended annually.